rajvinder11/Ardunio_radar/README.md

 # Ardunio_radar
-A Arduino based radar system using an ultrasonic sensor.
+An Arduino-based radar system using an ultrasonic sensor.
 Visualization is done using processing app:-https://processing.org/download